Category 5 cable: Standards

 The cable is available in both stranded and solid conductor forms.
 The stranded form is more flexible and withstands more bending without breaking.
 Patch cables are stranded.
-Permanent wiring used in structured cabling is solid-core.
+Permanent wiring used in structured cabling is solid.
 The category and type of cable can be identified by the printing on the jacket.

-The category 5 specification requires conductors to be pure copper.
-The industry has seen a rise in non-compliant / counterfeit cables, especially of the Copper Clad Aluminum (CCA) variety.
-This has exposed the manufacturers or installers of such fake cable to legal liabilities.
+The Category 5 specification requires conductors to be pure copper.
+There has been a rise in counterfeit cables, especially of the copper-clad aluminum (CCA) variety.
+This has exposed the manufacturers and installers of such fake cable to legal liabilities.

 Variants and comparisons

-The category 5e specification improves upon the category 5 specification by revising and introducing new specifications to further mitigate the amount of crosstalk.
-The bandwidth (100 MHz) and physical construction are the same between the two, and most Cat 5 cables actually meet Cat 5e specifications, though they are not specifically certified as such.
-The category 5 was deprecated in 2001 and superseded by the category 5e specification.
+The Category 5e specification improves upon the Category 5 specification by further mitigating crosstalk.
+The bandwidth (100 MHz) and physical construction are the same between the two, and most Cat 5 cables actually happen to meet Cat 5e specifications even though they are not certified as such.
+Category 5 was deprecated in 2001 and superseded by the Category 5e specification.

 The Category 6 specification improves upon the Category 5e specification by extending frequency response and further reducing crosstalk.
 The improved performance of Cat 6 provides 250 MHz bandwidth.
 Category 6A cable provides 500 MHz bandwidth.
 Both variants are backward compatible with Category 5 and 5e cables.

 Termination

 Cable types, connector types and cabling topologies are defined by ANSI/TIA-568.
-Nearly always, 8P8C modular connectors (often referred to incorrectly as RJ45 connectors) are used for connecting category 5 cable.
+Category 5 cable is nearly always terminated with 8P8C modular connectors (often referred to incorrectly as RJ45 connectors).
 The cable is terminated in either the T568A scheme or the T568B scheme.
 The two schemes work equally well and may be mixed in an installation so long as the same scheme is used on both ends of each cable.